Moving to a New Office: A Legal Checklist for Singapore Businesses

 You can do so by filing a “Change in Company Information” transaction on the BizFile+ website using your company’s CorpPass account detailing your new office address and operating hours (if you will be changing your operating hours as well).

 As seen from this article, there are many legal aspects to be addressed when you plan to move your business to a new office.
 Knowing your rights and obligations under your existing and new tenancy agreements is a big part of this.
+You may consult a corporate lawyer if you need a professional review of your tenancy agreement.

 - How to Choose an ACRA-Approved Name for Your Business